 GrammaTech is a new gold sponsor of the Cyber Security Forum Initiative (CSFI), a non-profit organization with a mission “to provide Cyber Warfare awareness, guidance, and security solutions through collaboration, education, volunteer work, and training to assist the US Government, US Military, Commercial Interests, and International Partners.”
 CSFI is comprised of a large community of nearly 121,000 cybersecurity professionals from the government, military, private sector, and academia.

-Here are some examples of the research projects recently completed for U.S. government agencies highlighting our research areas and achievements, illustrative of what GrammaTech brings to an organization like CSFI and its members:
+In addition to the interview above, here are some examples of the research projects recently completed for U.S. government agencies highlighting our research areas and achievements, illustrative of what GrammaTech brings to an organization like CSFI and its members:

 Air Force Research Laboratory